 While you’re not expected to say something in every single class meeting, simply showing up for a class does not qualify as participation.

 Weekly quizzes are due strictly before the session starts on Monday.
 Submissions after the session has started receive no credit.

 All other assignment submissions are due by the end of the day.

 LATE SUBMISSION POLICY

-No late deliverables will be accepted without penalty, and equipment failure is not an acceptable reason for turning in a deliverable late.
+No late deliverables will be accepted without penalty; note that equipment failure is not an acceptable reason for turning in a deliverable late.

 Missed or late quiz submissions will receive a zero grade.

 If you submit the quiz more than once, only the oldest one submitted will count (i.e. the original submission).